 Martin et al examined the impact of coloured overlays on “process variables” (i.e., visual processing, phonological processing and working memory) as well as reading accuracy, reading comprehension, non-word reading, sentence comprehension (60).
 Three-hundred Tasmanian children, aged 11-12 years, were screened; 58 were selected based on reading difficulties and 62 were selected as reading at a level consistent with their age and IQ.
 Sixty-two percent of the poor readers were diagnosed with IS and prescribed coloured lenses.
 Children were tested prior to intervention, at a 6 month post-test and at a follow-up session after 12 months for the following groups: those with reading difficulties who were diagnosed with IS and who were prescribed tinted lenses (n=20), children with reading difficulties who were not diagnosed with IS (n=20), and children without reading difficulties or IS (n=20).
 No significant between-group differences were reported for any of the outcome measures.
-Study limitations include small sample sizes and the long list of dependent variables; no IS control group and no placebo lens group; no random allocation to groups and no blinding to group status.
+Study limitations include small sample sizes which reduces the power of the study and the long list of dependent variables; no IS control group and no placebo lens group; no random allocation to groups and no blinding to group status.

-O’Connor et al studied the use of coloured lenses in children with poor reading ability.
+O’Connor et al studied the use of coloured lenses in children with poor reading ability(57).
 Out of a total of 600 mainstream school children (aged 8-12 years), teachers selected 105 children who were “reading at least 18 months below grade level and whom they considered to have reading ability well below their abilities in other areas”.
 Students who displayed symptoms on the IDPS and “a marked improvement” in reading with an overlay were classified as “scotopic”.
 Consistent with the study above(60), the prevalence of IS amongst their sample of poor readers was 64% (67/105).
 Twenty-five students (24%) were classified as “non-scotopic” and the remaining 13 children (12%) showed scotopic signs but no improvement with an overlay and were excluded.
-This suggests a remarkably high prevalence rate of IS amongst poor readers of 64%.
-Scotopic children were randomly assigned to one of four groups via a stratified randomisation procedure to ensure similarity at baseline: Group A (n=17) received the prescribed coloured overlay; Groups B (n=17) and D (n=16) received a transparent overlay; Group C (n 17) received a randomly coloured (non-prescribed) overlay.
+Scotopic children were randomly assigned to one of four groups via a stratified randomisation procedure to ensure similarity at baseline: Group A (n=17) received the prescribed coloured overlay; Groups B (n=17) and D (n=16) received a transparent overlay; Group C (n=17) received a randomly coloured (non-prescribed) overlay.
 Non-scotopic children were randomly assigned to one of two groups: Group E (n= 12) were given transparent overlays and Group F (n=13) were given a random (i.e. a non-prescribed) colour.
-Children were told that the overlays would “make reading a little easier for them”.
-Pre- and post-testing (one week apart) involved the Neale Analysis of Reading Ability(51) and the Formal Reading Inventory(68).
+Children were told that the overlays would “make reading a little easier for them” and pre- and post-testing were separated by one week.
 The pre-test was omitted for Group D, to control for repeated testing effects.
-Children who received their chosen colour showed significant improvements of 6.6 months in reading rate, 6.9 months in reading accuracy, and a substantial 19.4 months in reading comprehension, while reading performance appeared to decline in the other groups over the week of the experiment.
-This study is prone to bias because participants were not blinded to group status and there is also question as to how representative the “poor readers” were, given the small group sizes and the narrow definition of reading difficulties relative to “abilities in other areas”.
+Children who received their prescribed colour (Group A) showed significant improvements of 6.6 months in reading rate, 6.9 months in reading accuracy, and a substantial 19.4 months in reading comprehension, while reading performance appeared to decline in the other groups over the week of the study.
+This study is, however, prone to bias because participants were not blinded to group status and there is also question as to how representative the “poor readers” were, given the small group sizes.